Remarks are officially referred to as 'reviews of marking'. Not sure whether you should get one?

 Do I really need a review?
 Does a uni place depend on that higher grade?
 Will your result actually affect your chances of getting into the career you want?
 If so, it could be worth a try.
 If not, is a review really necessary?

 How close was I to the grade boundary?
 Grade boundaries are released on results day.
 The closer your mark is to the next higher grade, the more chance a review has of improving your grade.

 Which paper should I get reviewed?
 Find out your marks for each paper from the exam office at your school or college.
 Select the paper where you are close to the upper grade boundary (as long as you are confident you did better on that paper than your mark suggests).

 How much does it cost?

-A priority review for AS and A-level papers, which is the one you need if you’re hoping your grade will change so you can secure your place at university, costs over £50.
+A priority review for AS and A-level papers, which is the one you need if you’re hoping your grade will change so you can secure your place at university, costs a little over £50.